tbultel/kegcip/README.md

 aim to be a kind of best-off, leveraging the original designers spirit and brilliant ideas, but trying to bring more robustness, and reusability.

-We only focuse here on the microcontroller code and hardware.
+We only focus here on the microcontroller code and hardware.